 - severe, crampy abdominal pain around the navel or right lower abdomen, or both (usually shortly after eating)

-- frequent diarrhea (with or without blood)
+- frequent diarrhea, with or without blood

-- rectal bleeding (blood and/or mucus in the stool)
+- blood or mucus in the stool

-- rectal urgency (frequent, urgent bowel movements)
+- frequent, urgent bowel movements

-- weight loss (usually due to the discomfort after eating but may be due to nutritional deficiency)
+- weight loss due to nutritional deficiency

-- increased gas
+- significantly increased gas

 - a persistent lack of energy